On this page

 Funded pre-school education is provided under the Pre-School Education Programme.
 This is a programme funded by the Department of Education (DE) with the aim to provide one year of non-compulsory pre-school education to every child in their immediate pre-school year whose family want it.
 It provides a rich variety of challenging play-based learning activities and other experiences in a stimulating environment and will help prepare your child for primary school.

-The Pre-School Education Programme for the 2018/19 school year is targeted at children born between 2 July 2014 and 1 July 2016.
+The Pre-School Education Programme for the 2019/20 school year is targeted at children born between 2 July 2015 and 1 July 2016.
 If your child was born during this period you will be eligible to apply for admission to either a Nursery School or Nursery Unit or Playgroup for the school year 2019/20.

-When to apply for a pre-school education place?
+When should I apply for a pre-school education place?